ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         experiment name
   --model_name MODEL_NAME
                         name for the model
-  --dataset  DATASET   input dataset used for training.
-If it has a split
+  --dataset DATASET     input data file path.
+If it has a split column, it
-                        column, it will be used for splitting (0: train,
+                        will be used for splitting (0: train, 1: validation,
-                        1: validation, 2: test), otherwise the dataset will be randomly split --training_set TRAINING_SET
+                        2: test), otherwise the dataset will be randomly split --training_set TRAINING_SET
-                        input training data
-  --validation_set VALIDATION_SET
-                        input validation data
+                        input train data file path --validation_set VALIDATION_SET
-  --test_set TEST_SET
-                        input test data
+                        input validation data file path --test_set TEST_SET   input test data file path --training_set_metadata TRAINING_SET_METADATA
-  --data_format DATA_FORMAT  format of the dataset.
-Valid values are auto,
-                        csv, excel, feature, fwf, hdf5, html, tables, json, json, jsonl, parquet, pickle, sas, spss, stata, tsv --train_set_metadata_json TRAIN_SET_METADATA_JSON
-                        input train set metadata JSON file.
-It is an intermediate preprocess file containing the mappings of the input dataset created the first time the file is used in the same directory with the same name and a json extension -es, --eval_split     the split to evaluate the model on -sspi, --skip_save_processed_input
+                        input metadata JSON file path.
+An intermediate preprocess file containing the mappings of the input file created the first time a file is used, in the same directory with the same name and a .json extension
+  --data_format {auto,csv,excel,feather,fwf,hdf5,htmltables,json,jsonl,parquet,pickle,sas,spss,stata,tsv}
+                        format of the input data
+  -es {training,validation,test,full}, --eval_split {training,validation,test,full}
+                        the split to evaluate the model on -sspi, --skip_save_processed_input
                         skips saving intermediate HDF5 and JSON files -ssuo, --skip_save_unprocessed_output